 - Critically exploring the possibilities for conducting anthropological fieldwork through rapport with research interlocutors in times when both face-to-face communication and online communication via a variety of media have become common means for producing empirically-based research data.

 The Methods-in-Practice week is a mandatory part of the course Research Design.
-It will take place from Monday 9 October until Friday 13 October 2023.
+It will take place from Monday 24 October until Friday 28 October 2022 and will demand a full-time participation, from 08:00 AM - evening.

-Monday 9 October there will be a mandatory plagiarism and authenticity test, at Leiden University.
-Tuesday 10 October – Friday 13 October, the MiP week schedules a four-day stay in Amsterdam that will demand a full-time participation, from 08:00 AM to 10.00 PM- evening.
+The MiP week includes a four-day stay in Amsterdam (Tuesday - Friday).
 During the stay food (vegan/vegetarian) and drinks (non-alcoholic) will be provided by the Institute CADS.
 6-10 bed dormitories on location are available and will be (substantially) sponsored by the Institute CADS.
-If you want to make use of this accommodation, we demand a contribution of 60 euro per person (for three nights), to be paid before 30 September 2023.
-Further details will follow in early September 2023.
+If you want to make use of this accommodation, we demand a contribution of 50 euro per person (for three nights), to be paid before 20 October 2022.
+Further details will follow in September 2022.

 Please see the schedule